 Second, the country has some of the highest-performing computer scientists in the world.
 A software engineer from Google mentioned that Vietnam has the highest-performing computer science students, with many of them acing the company’s interview questions on problem solving.
 The Organization for Economic Co-operation and Development gives high ranks to Vietnamese teenagers in terms of math and science.

 Third, the country offers a cheaper labor cost than even China.
-As manufacturing costs rise in China, more large multinational companies flee to places like Vietnam, the Philippines and Cambodia.
+As manufacturing costs rise, more large multinational firms flee to places like Vietnam, the Philippines and Cambodia.
 This is a huge incentive for potential investors.

 Fourth, there’s a large market for tech products.
 Investors note Vietnam’s young, tech-savvy population with a median age of 30.
 This means that the acceptance rate of tech products is much higher than in a lot of other countries.